pattern-lab/patternlab-node/packages/docs/src/docs/pattern-mobile-view.md

 title: Viewing Patterns on a Mobile Device
 tags:
   - docs
+category: patterns
 ---

-**Note:** *The QR code generator and xipHostname configuration option were introduced in v0.7.0 of the PHP version of Pattern Lab.
+**Note:** _The QR code generator and xipHostname configuration option were introduced in v0.7.0 of the PHP version of Pattern Lab.
 As of v0.7.9 it is off by default.
-Turn it on in config.ini.*
+Turn it on in config.ini._

 While the resizing toolbar is nice it's always good to review your patterns on real mobile devices.
 Depending on where your patterns are located the directions are slightly different.